-With a rapid shift to online presence this year, many companies are having to explore digital options now that they hadn’t considered in the past.
+With a rapid shift to online presence after the beginning of the pandemic, many companies had to explore digital options.
 One business function quickly making the move to digital is public relations (PR).
-If you own a business, you might be asking yourself, what is digital PR and how can I make it work for my company?
+If you own a web design and developer business, you might be asking yourself, what is digital PR and how can I make it work for my company?

 We’ve got you covered.
 Let’s take a look at how you can make digital PR work for you and your business.